woojinnn/CS-APP/README.md

 You are free to modify other files, but make sure your solution works with the original files.

-#### Handin Instructions
+#### Hand-in Instructions

 Go to [the submission website](https://gg.kaist.ac.kr/course/7/) and submit solution file(s).

 Choose the corresponding lab in ASSIGNMENTS table; upload your solution file(s); and then click the submit button.

-And check if the result is as expected.
-You can check detail information in log.
+You should check the log and see if the result is as expected.

 #### Tools